 How long do removable partial dentures last? | How about complete (full) dentures?

-While a removable partial denture can be a very cost-effective way to replace multiple missing teeth, before spending money for one you might want to have an idea of how long it should last.
-This page answers that question.
+While having a removable partial denture (aka “partial plate”) made can be a very cost-effective way to replace multiple missing teeth, before spending money for one you might want to have an idea of how long it should last.
+This page provides an answer to that question.